nmotamayor/dat250-jpa-tutorial/dat250-expass4.md

     Testing Failures Due to Missing Data: In my test cases, Hibernate was unable to locate certain records (such as Customer) because the database was empty.
 This issue was addressed by ensuring the correct sequence of test execution.
 I ran the main method of the CreditCardsMain class to populate the database with initial data before running the test cases, which ensured that the data required for testing was available.
 Link to the Code for Experiment 2

-You can access the code for Experiment 2, including the passing test cases, at the following link:
+You can access the code for Experiment 2, including the passing test cases, at the following link:https://github.com/nmotamayor/dat250-jpa-tutorial/tree/master/src/main/java/no/hvl/dat250/jpa/tutorial/creditcards

-GitHub Repository for Experiment 2
-(Note: Make sure to replace # with the actual URL to your code repository.)

 The included test cases now pass successfully, as verified by running them in IntelliJ and observing the results in the build logs.
 Explanation of How I Inspected the Database Tables and What Tables Were Created